Strictly Come Dancing 2020 line-up | Confirmed celebrity contestants - TheNewsTrace

 Partnered with: Johannes Radebe

-The primary confirmed celebrity was Caroline Quentin, who was revealed on The One Present.
-She stated she was “thrilled and terrified in equal measure to be collaborating” and revealed she’s had some earlier dance expertise when she was little.
-Joking about her earlier classes, Caroline stated: “I do keep in mind what I learnt, however my knees are 50 years older!”

-Strictly Come Dancing stay exhibits begins on BBC One on Saturday October twenty fourth at 7:25pm.
-Should you’re on the lookout for extra to observe, take a look at our TV Information.
+Strictly Come Dancing is on BBC One on Saturday at 7:10pm and Sunday at 7:15pm.
+In case you’re searching for extra to observe, try our TV Information.

 Add Comment